-Monticello is the historic home of Thomas Jefferson, one of the most the most influential figures in American history.
+Monticello is the historic home of Thomas Jefferson, one of the most influential figures in American history.
 Among his many accomplishments, Thomas Jefferson served as the third president of the United States, authored the Declaration of Independence and founded the University of Virginia.

 Monticello, which is located in Charlottesville, Virginia, is a National Historic Landmark and, along with the University of Virginia, a UNESCO World Heritage site.
 It is the only house in the United States to receive a UNESCO World Heritage Site designation.

 Thomas Jefferson, a self-taught architect with a keen interest in classical design, drew much of his inspiration for Monticello from the architecture and writings of Andrea Palladio.
 A blend of ancient architectural principles and forms with new ideas and inventive features, Monticello is a notable example of Roman neoclassicism.
-Throughout four decades, from 1769 until 1809, Monticello was an ever evolving work in progress as Thomas Jefferson designed, expanded, remodeled and reconstructed portions of the main house and several other buildings on the estate.
+Throughout four decades, from 1769 until 1809, Monticello was an ever-evolving work in progress as Thomas Jefferson designed, expanded, remodeled and reconstructed portions of the main house and several other buildings on the estate.

 Monticello remained his beloved home for 56 years until his death on July 4, 1826.

 Today Monticello is owned and operated by the Thomas Jefferson Foundation, Inc. a private, nonprofit corporation, founded in 1923.
 It is open every day of the year, including Sundays, except Christmas.
-See their website for daily hours.

 There are two ways to purchase tickets to Monticello: